 Computer conferencing, used by Mid-State to conduct computer lab computer conferencing courses across campuses, connects users on individual computers to an instructor in a separate classroom.
-Blackboard Collaborate is a highdefinition video conferencing and collaboration tool on individual computers.
-The instructor will provide students with information about using Blackboard Collaborate at the beginning of the course.
-Students will need a computer headset with a microphone for Blackboard Collaborate courses.
+A variety of computer conferencing tools may be used (i.e., Blackboard Collaborate, Microsoft Teams, WebEx, etc.).
+The instructor will provide students with information about the computer conferencing tool at the beginning of the semester.